Choosing an adventure bike

 In a perfect world where your bank account has endless amounts of sweet sweet cash the obvious answer is buying new.
 Buying new ensures you are getting a reliable machine that theoretically should run without issues for a good few years to come, plus the benefits of a factory warranty.
 If finances don’t allow or you opt to go second hand, check the bike over thoroughly to detect and eliminate bikes that have a shady maintenance history, been neglected, abused or damaged.
 People who look after their bikes will normally always keep the receipts for maintenance and repairs so ideally ask to see these.
-The more remote your planned adventure rides are going to be the more reliable you want the bike to be so if you are not comfortable inspecting a bike yourself, get an experienced friend/business to check it out for you.
+The more remote your planned adventure rides are going to be the more reliable you want the bike to be.

 Final summary: the closest one to the best one is the right one